-info@birdingecotours.com

-Dochula Pass, where we started the main birding of our tour.
-We anticipate getting into Paro in the late afternoon.
+Overnight: Punakha

+Himalayan Cutia frequents moss-covered trees, occurring at mid-elevation.

+Day 17.
+White-bellied Heron on the Puna Tsung Chu

+Our stay in Punakha for this last night is primarily to allow us extra time to track down the rare White-bellied Heron and/or any other major targets we might have missed on the trip.
+The road from Punakha down to Damphu is perhaps the best area to find this rare heron currently, and should we indeed still be missing this species, we will have the bulk of the day at our disposal to transit down this road as far as necessary, giving us the best chance to find it.
+Of course, should we have seen the heron already, there is lots of excellent birding to be had in the area, and multiple nearby sites are well within reach, including the always-excellent Dochula Pass we would have birded much earlier on in the trip.
+Eventually in the afternoon, we will complete our journey back to Paro, where we anticipate arriving in the late afternoon.

 Overnight: Paro

-Day 17.
+Day 18.
 Departure from Paro

 The day is set aside for your departure from Paro, and no birding plans are included.
 Most flights depart from Paro during the mid-morning, and you are welcome to depart at your leisure.

+Bhutan is an impressive country - here is a typical scene whilst birding.

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides, and other factors.
 In addition, we sometimes have to use a different guide from the one advertised due to tour scheduling or other factors.

-Duration: 17 days
+Duration: 18 days

-Limit: 5 - 8
+Limit: 4 - 8

-Dates: 27 February - 15 March 2025 13 - 29 April 2026 17 April - 03 May 2027
+Dates: 13 - 30 April 2026 17 April - 04 May 2027

 Start: Paro

 End: Paro

-Price: US\$7,900 (+ US\$1,600 government taxes) = US\$9,500 per person sharing, based on $5 - 8$ participants (2025) US\$8,380 (+ US\$1,600 government taxes) = US\$9,980 per person sharing, based on $5 - 8$ participants (2026) Price TBA (2027)
+Price: US\$8,300 (+ US\$1,700 SDF government taxes) = US\$10,000 per person sharing, based on 4 - 8 participants (2026) US\$8,800 (+ US\$1,700 SDF government taxes) = US\$10,500 per person sharing, based on 4 - 8 participants (2027)

-Single supplement: US\$1,000 (2025) US\$1,060 (2026) Price TBA (2027)
+Single supplement: US\$1,070 (2026) US\$1,140 (2027)

 Price includes:

-All accommodation (note that we expect to stay at a more basic home-stay style guesthouse in Ura) All meals from lunch on Day 1 to breakfast on Day 17 Mineral water
+All accommodation All meals from lunch on Day 1 to breakfast on Day 18 Mineral water International tour leader and local guide All entrance fees (as described) All ground transport Bhutan visa fee

-www.birdingecotours.com
+Price excludes:

-International tour leader and local guide All entrance fees (as described) All ground transport Price excludes: International flights to/from Paro, Bhutan Travel insurance Soft and alcoholic drinks (except water) Gratuities (please see our tipping guidelines blog) Gifts and other items of a personal nature Any pre- or post-tour activities, and entrance fees for excursions not described
+International flights to/from Paro, Bhutan (please note we help facilitate the flights into Bhutan) Travel insurance Soft and alcoholic drinks (except water) Gratuities (please see our tipping guidelines blog) Gifts and other items of a personal nature Any pre- or post-tour activities, and entrance fees for excursions not described